Sunday night my family were the rescuers.

 Tuesday afternoon we headed over to the house to assess the overall damage.

 When we arrived we found that a fire had come from the back side of the house burned down the shed and left only the frame of a van that we had used as a trailer, it had also taken the lives of ~ 20 of our ducks and chickens.
 The goats, turkeys, and several other ducks and chickens were able to escape to the far side of the lot until the fire was again put out.
 Our cat, blueberry, was still unknown, until later that evening I had received a text from Lisa Leigh Kelly from KEYE TV thinking she had seen our cat running around the property.
-I found out later that they had even
+I found out later that they had even called out to my family on the news saying that they had found our cat.
+One of our friends in the Bastrop area had seen it, let my family know and went and rescued the cat for us.
+We were grateful!

 As we were there surveying the damage news reporters floated in and out all day taking pictures of us, doing interviews and even live newsfeeds from our plot.
 Later that evening we went home to find these pictures on dozens of news stories throughout the country.
 We received multiple texts and comments of friends that had seen my family on the news.